Dulgisng/Project-2/README.md

   - This section will allow the user to play the quiz game.
   - The question section is where the user will be able to see the question to answer as part of the game.
 The user will be able answer the questions in the answer box provide.
   - The user will be able to select the correct answer of the quiz, they will be playing by clicking on the answer button.
+  - Similar to the homepage feature the button will changes colour to indicated that the mouse is pointing to the button to help guide with user navigation.

 ![Quiz](media/quiz.png)